Azure-Samples/java-on-azure-examples/README.md

 # Java on Azure Examples

 This GitHub repository contains a set of Azure examples specifically for Java developers to quickly get started with Azure.
 Please use the issue tracker to leave feedback, file issues or to propose other examples.

 ## Getting started

 To work with these examples it is assumed you have the Azure CLI installed, and you have logged in and set your default subscription.
 If you haven't done so follow the steps below.

-_Note logging in and setting your default subscription needs to be done once per terminal session._
+_Note: Logging in and setting your default subscription needs to be done once per terminal session._

 ### Install Azure CLI

 To setup the Azure CLI, please visit [Install the Azure CLI](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli).
 And once you are done come back to this README.

 ### Login into Azure